-CCSJ immersion programs provide Loyola community members an opportunity to spend academic breaks (winter, spring, summer) immersed in a community (locally, domestically, and abroad).
-These experiences allow students to learn more about a community, immerse themselves in a culture, and learn about social issues facing a community.
-Students engage in dialogue and reflection about justice and what it means to be an Iganatian Citizen.
+Immersions are experiences that allow students to learn more about a community, immerse themselves in a culture, and understand the implications of social issues.
+One part of the immersion experience offers Loyola community members an opportunity to spend academic breaks (winter, spring, summer) immersed in a community (locally, domestically, and internationally).
+Students engage in dialogue and reflection about justice and what it means to be an Ignatian Citizen.

-Each immersion program has its own different participant fee to cover transportation, food, housing, educational activities, and incidental expenses.
-Applications to participate in immersion programs are available at the beginning of the fall semester and due the first week of October.
+Each immersion has its own different participant fee to cover transportation, food, housing, educational activities, and incidental expenses.

 Baltimore And National Immersions International Immersion